European-XFEL/DAMNIT/docs/internals.md

 The DAMNIT data format details the exact structure of the data in the database and HDF5 files.

+See also: docs/migrations.md for the pragmatic schema migration process.

 ### v4 (current)

 Adds a trigger to remove orphaned tags after their last reference is deleted